florian-krieger/CBA_xml-parser/README.md

 # Purpose
 The CBA xml-parser was developed in order to extract log-files in xml-format from tasks run in CBA Itembuilder.
-Currently it supports the extraction of log-files from one variant of the **MicroDYN** approach, which runs within the CBA Itembuilder environment.
+Currently it supports the extraction of log-files from one variant of the **MicroDYN** approach (e.g., Greiff et al., 2015a), which runs within the CBA Itembuilder environment.
 It parses through each xml-file and calculates relevant scores, needed for both summative and formative assessment.

 # Installation